HITECHCRIME/HC_SG136/README.md

 yeeee

 how about we
-get it all around the freethink all my cons (yet) still so broke (mellow fellow) still SYNCING kept thinking of the mellow fellow as myself still
+get it all around the freethinkin' all my cons (yet) still so broke (mellow fellow) still SYNCING kept thinking of the mellow fellow as myself still